MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgOnPremisePublishingProfile.md

         - `[AppDisplayName <String>]`: Display name of the application object on which this extension property is defined.
 Read-only.
         - `[DataType <String>]`: Specifies the data type of the value the extension property can hold.
 Following values are supported.
 Not nullable.
 Binary - 256 bytes maximumBooleanDateTime - Must be specified in ISO 8601 format.
 Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximum
         - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was synced from on-premises active directory using Azure AD Connect.
 Read-only.
         - `[Name <String>]`: Name of the extension property.
 Not nullable.
+Supports $filter (eq).
         - `[TargetObjects <String[]>]`: Following values are supported.
 Not nullable.
 UserGroupAdministrativeUnitApplicationDeviceOrganization
       - `[FederatedIdentityCredentials <IMicrosoftGraphFederatedIdentityCredential[]>]`: Federated identities for applications.
 Supports $expand and $filter (eq when counting empty collections).
         - `[Id <String>]`:
-        - `[Audiences <String[]>]`: Lists the audiences that can appear in the external token.
-This field is mandatory, and defaults to 'api://AzureADTokenExchange'.
+        - `[Audiences <String[]>]`: The audience that can appear in the external token.
+This field is mandatory and should be set to api://AzureADTokenExchange for Azure AD.
 It says what Microsoft identity platform should accept in the aud claim in the incoming token.
 This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
+This field can only accept a single value and has a limit of 600 characters.
 Required.
         - `[Description <String>]`: The un-validated, user-provided description of the federated identity credential.
+It has a limit of 600 characters.
 Optional.
         - `[Issuer <String>]`: The URL of the external identity provider and must match the issuer claim of the external token being exchanged.
 The combination of the values of issuer and subject must be unique on the app.
+It has a limit of 600 characters.
 Required.
-        - `[Name <String>]`: is the unique identifier for the federated identity credential, which has a character limit of 120 characters and must be URL friendly.
+        - `[Name <String>]`: is the unique identifier for the federated identity credential, which has a limit of 120 characters and must be URL friendly.
 It is immutable once created.
 Required.
 Not nullable.
 Supports $filter (eq).
         - `[Subject <String>]`: Required.
 The identifier of the external software workload within the external identity provider.
 Like the audience value, it has no fixed format, as each identity provider uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
 The value here must match the sub claim within the token presented to Azure AD.
 The combination of issuer and subject must be unique on the app.
+It has a limit of 600 characters.
 Supports $filter (eq).
       - `[GroupMembershipClaims <String>]`: Configures the groups claim issued in a user or OAuth 2.0 access token that the application expects.
 To set this attribute, use one of the following string values: None, SecurityGroup (for security groups and Azure AD roles), All (this gets all security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).
       - `[HomeRealmDiscoveryPolicies <IMicrosoftGraphHomeRealmDiscoveryPolicy1[]>]`:
         - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: